 There will be several underlying reasons why your partner wants a divorce.
 You need to sit down and talk it out with them.
 If you don’t know what the reasons are, how can you fix them.

 You also need to be prepared to make the effort to make changes to yourself.
-If you truly want to save your marriage, then you need to make the effort to fix the things that have upset your spouse.
+If you truly want to save your marriage, and win her back then you need to make the effort to fix the things that have upset your spouse.
 If you’re not prepared to make those changes, then chances are your divorce can’t be stopped.

 Stopping A Divorce When Papers Have Been Filed: